flyingsilverfin/L25-Mysorescript-Deoptimisation/README.md

 Noteworthy hack: to get the linker to include my assembly trampoline I run `ninja`, which will fail when linking.
 Then run the command saved in `linker_command.txt`.

+Note that this was configured to run under the CL mphil machines with clang/LLVM/Ninja set up beforehand.
+Getting it all to run independently again might be a bit of a challenge.

+Building on own computer instructions (excerpt from http://www.cl.cam.ac.uk/teaching/1718/L25/Exercises.pdf)

+> If you are using your own machine, then please use the scripts in
+> https://github.com/compilerteaching/Scripts to set up LLVM and the
+> examples.
+You will need to modify the line that sets INSTALL PREFIX in the setup llvm.sh script.
+Note that using your own machine will require around 30GB of free disk space for debug and release builds of LLVM (the lab machines have these in a shared NFS space)
+>
+> You will need to have libedit and the Boehm Garbage Collector (including associated headers), and a working C++14 toolchain, installed before running the scripts.

 MysoreScript
 ============